Morozina/TransferGo-Test-Task/README.md

 # TransferGo Test Task
-The application does not have third-party SDKs, so it will be enough to simply copy the repository and run the application; the requirements for this task are described below:
+The application does not have third-party SDKs, so it will be enough to simply copy the repository and run the application